Mindful/MWEasWSD/README.md

-While our repository contains all the code necessary to add synthetic negative examples to the SemCor data, we also make the fully processed data with synthetic negatives and our annotations available in the `data/augmented` directory - it can be downloaded with `git lfs`.
+While our repository contains all the code necessary to add synthetic negative examples to the SemCor data, we also make the fully processed data with synthetic negatives and our annotations available in the `data/augmented` directory.
 Note that the data has been converted to a JSON format.
 If you use the SemCor data in any capacity, please cite the original authors as mentioned [here](http://lcl.uniroma1.it/wsdeval/training-data).